007revad/Synology_Recover_Data/README.md

 > **NOTE** <br>
 > Ubuntu 18.04 no longer works.
 Ubuntu deleted it's package archive. <br>
 > Ubuntu 20 and 22 do NOT work.
-Their newer kernel version does support DSM's superblock location. <br>
+Their newer kernel version does NOT support DSM's superblock location. <br>

 **Not applicable to:**
 - Volumes using read-write SSD cache